 But not everyone agrees that nurses are actually feeling this so-called “worship” from their communities.
 And certainly not at the same level they were at the beginning of the pandemic.
 “We feel a bit weird about the fuss that is being made, because doing dangerous uncomfortable things and putting our lives on the line are pretty standard,” says Amy Baxter, MD, CEO and chief medical officer at Pain Care Labs.
 “This is what we've always done.
 The hero worship is on other people's radar, not ours."

-“I don't think any nurse would feel worse about a sexy nurse costume than at any other time,” Dr. Baxter opines.
+“I don't think any nurse would feel worse about a sexy nurse costume than at any other time,” Dr Baxter opines.
 “Nor would a mad-scientist doctor offend me — except that it would almost definitely be played by a male, which, sigh.”

 Some people disagree, saying their views on the costume have changed since 2019.
 For instance, Linda Rice, a certified nurse midwife, anticipates the costume pushing her buttons in a way it wouldn’t have in the past.

-“As much as I hate the sexy nurse costume, I usually wouldn’t feel the need to criticize someone wearing it,” Rice says.
+“As much as I hate the sexy nurse costume, I usually wouldn’t feel the need to criticise someone wearing it,” Rice says.
 “But, this year, the least we can do is show a little respect.
 Nursing as a career has been a microcosm of the general cultural misogyny,” Rice adds.
 “While all healthcare workers have exposed themselves to COVID this year, nurses have the most actual contact with COVID patients in most scenarios.
 Aside from risking our lives, working 12-hour shifts in full PPE and N95 masks is miserable enough.
 And when we had to resort to wearing garbage bags as gowns, we still showed up to work."

-Despite the tone deaf nature of the garb — and notwithstanding the fact that the CDC is suggesting folks rethink Halloween parties this year— Yandy reports that people are buying the costumes.
+Despite the tone deaf nature of the garb — and notwithstanding the fact that the NHS is suggesting folks rethink Halloween parties this year— Yandy reports that people are buying the costumes.
 “Nurses are always a best seller and continue to be this year,” Thompson, of Yandy, says.
 “We have seen 40% growth in the category since the beginning of September.”

 Wade, for one, hopes to see this stop.
 “Within the healthcare hierarchy, nurses already struggle for the respect they deserve,” she notes.
 “Sexual harassment at work, including when it comes from other hospital personnel, contributes to an increased sense of a lack of safety.”
 And both those factors contribute to job dissatisfaction, and more nurses leaving the field, Wade notes.